mugithi/google-terraform-pytorch-tpu/README.md

 # Introduction

-This module builds off [](https://github.com/pytorch/xla) and enables you to do build a full TPU PyTorch Distributed training enviroment using [PyTorch/XLA](https://github.com/pytorch/xla) to perform training using the RoBERTa Fairseq models.
+This module builds off [](https://github.com/pytorch/xla) and enables you to do build a  TPU PyTorch Distributed training enviroment using [PyTorch/XLA](https://github.com/pytorch/xla) to perform training using the RoBERTa Fairseq models.

 ### What this module does
 This module does the following